Rumi ghazal 163: Persian miniature

 In the lower half of the painting are the first three verses of ghazal 163.

 As is often the case in miniature paintings, the same persons are represented more than once.
 The painting is divided into three sections.
 At the top Sultan Walad (top right) and a companion are seen arriving; two beardless young men, one dressed in red, the other in blue, who can be seen later to be followers or disciples of Shams, are with them, presumably guiding them to the spot.
 In the central panel, Shams is seen playing chess with the Christian boy, watched by the young man in the red gown on the left and by Sultan Walad on the right.
 (The young man appears to have on a damask gown, appropriate to someone from Damascus.)
 In the lowest panel, which shows the scene at night, the men in red and blue gowns are seated next to Shams (the man in red now has a beard but is probably the same man), while Sultan Walad and his companion, dressed in clothes suitable for travel, are on the right.
 The companion is carrying a sword and is presumably a bodyguard to protect Sultan Walad on the journey.

 The type of chess depicted in the painting, called shatranj, was similar to modern chess, but with different rules.
 (See Shatranj.)

-The poem
+Text

 The transcription below represents the pronunciation used today in Iran.
 The sound خ (as in Khayyam) is written x, and ' is a glottal stop.
 It is probable, however, that Rumi's own pronunciation would have been closer to the Afghan one (see External links below), in which a distinction is made between ī and ē, ū and ō, and gh and q, and final -e is pronounced -a.
 (See Persian phonology.)

 Overlong syllables, which take the place of a long and short syllable in the metre, are underlined.